 - 1 successful sale of a product concept

-USP is an abbreviation for a unique selling point that is how your product differentiates from others in the market.
-This is a question that you’ll need market research to answer.
-Make sure that you convey this question to your potential customers, and take note of their response.
+USP is an abbreviation for a unique selling point: how your product differentiates from others in the market.
+That's a question that you'll need market research to answer.
+Make sure that you convey this question to your potential customers, and take note of their responses.

-Tip: Here answer what benefits can a customer get from using your product in contrast to ones that already exist?
+Tip: Here, answer what benefits a customer can get from using your product compared to ones that already exist?

 Here are steps to building an app that should create excitement before the launch:

 - Research what users think about a similar mobile solution and survey customers.
-Choose a relevant user group to provide feedback on your idea.
+Choose a relevant user group to provide feedback to validate your idea.
 The group that you choose should be reflective of your ideal customer.
-For example, if your audience is young generations you can ask people for feedback on such platforms like Reddit.
+For example, if your audience is young generations, you can ask people for feedback on platforms like Reddit.

-- Create prototypes or build MVP for your app.
-This is a stripped-down version of the app that tests how its basic functionality is working for those who are inclined to use it.
+- Create prototypes or build MVP for your app for market validation.
+It's a stripped-down version of the app that tests how its basic functionality works for those inclined to use it.

 - Build traction for the app by generating market interest.
-This can be done through introduction videos like the one made by Dropbox.
+It can be done through introduction videos like the one made by Dropbox.